jfengg3/rp-exam-downloader/README.md

 ```$ python downloader-gui.py```

 ## Compile
+##### Applicable for those who wants to make changes and compile manually

 **Pre-requisites**
 ```
   1. Python 3.x.x
   2. requests_nltm (Use to authorize and access the intranet)
+  3. urllib.request (An extension for url opening)
+  4. BeautifulSoup (Web-parse, pull data out of HTML/XML)

     - External modules can be installed easily using pip (eg. pip install requests_nltm)
 ```